Viyom/ns-3-dev-git/src/internet/doc/udp.rst

   Same as ``Bind()``, but for IPv6.

 *BindToNetDevice()*
-  Bind the socket to the specified ``NetDevice``.If set on a socket, this option will force packets to leave the bound device regardless of the device that IP routing would naturally choose.
+  Bind the socket to the specified ``NetDevice``.
+If set on a socket, this option will force packets to leave the bound device regardless of the device that IP routing would naturally choose.
 In the receive direction, only packets received from the bound interface will be delivered.